TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 }
 This code looks simple enough.
 And it should be, because all we need here is async/await and try/catch.

-And yet, this is not possible with the “strict” version of BLoC that only uses a sink and a stream.
+And yet, this is not possible with the "strict" version of BLoC that only uses a sink and a stream.
 For reference, implementing something like this in Redux is… uhm… not fun! 😅

 Async-BLoC may seem like a small improvement to BLoC, but it makes all the difference.